-But before he could figure out how to be smarter than a gas can, the gas spilled all over his swim trunks.
+But before he could figure out how to be smarter than the gas can, it spilled all over his swim trunks.

-Within seconds, he was half-laughing, half-crying, and butt-naked doing a canon ball into the water, in the hopes that it would keep his balls from burning up.
+Within seconds, he was half-laughing, half-crying and butt-naked doing a canon ball into the water in the hopes it would keep his balls from burning up.

-We couldn’t see straight because we were laughing so hard, but no one laughed harder than Bill.
+We couldn’t see straight, we were laughing so hard, but no one laughed harder than Bill.

 His child-like heart never left him.